Policy and Procedure Name:

 application, an unpaid scheduled loss compensation award for the period after

-the injured worker’s date of death in biweekly payments to the surviving spouse
+the IW’s date of death in biweekly payments to the surviving spouse or other

 c.
 Shall pay,